cvetomir-todorov/CecoChat/docs/02-design-01-approach.md

 UUID/GUID instances are globally unique and easily generated.
 Timestamps are easily generated as well.
 Unfortunately these two have larger size of 16 bytes for UUID/GUID and 8 bytes for timestamps.
 That means 24 bytes in total.

 Cassandra is a KKV database.
 The V stands for value and the KK means that there are 2 keys.
 The first K is a partitioning key and indicates which partition the data is in.
-We would use the user ID or dialog ID as Cassandra partitioning key.
+We would use the user ID or chat ID as Cassandra partitioning key.
 The second K is a clustering key and is used to physically sort the data in that partition.
 Since we want to make range queries by time it makes sense to use the timestamp as Cassandra clustering key.

 With these indexes in place if we want to make a query by message ID we won't be able to do so in Cassandra as there's no such an index.
 We can only make such a query by the clustering key which is a timestamp.
 Using timestamps instead of message IDs is dangerous due to their possible duplication and different representation in different systems.
 Ideally we would want to use message IDs which are guaranteed to be unique and are simpler.
 Unfortunately UUID/GUIDs are not simple.
 And even if they were we would need a secondary index for that kind of query.
 Cassandra secondary indexes are dangerous as they are spread throughout the nodes in the cluster.
 That means a query using a secondary index could affect much more nodes that we want to, reducing performance in result.